Awareness

 2011

-• In June, we opened the province’s first chapter of ASCA, a peer support group for Adult Survivors of Child Abuse, in St. John’s, NL.
+• We opened the province’s first chapter of ASCA – Adult Survivors of Child Abuse – a peer support group for survivors of all forms of child abuse, in St. John’s, NL.
+(June 2011)

 2013